muppet9010/factorio-muppet-streamer/README.md

 - Command syntax: `/muppet_streamer_player_inventory_shuffle [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments:
     - delay: DECIMAL - Optional: how many seconds before the effects start.
 A 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
     - includedPlayers: STRING_LIST/STRING -  Mandatory Special: either blank, a comma separated list of the player names to include (assuming they are online at the time), or `[ALL]` to target all online players on the server.
-Any player names listed are case sensitive to the player's ingame name.
+Any player names listed are case sensitive to the player's in-game name.
 At least one of includedPlayers or includedForces settings must be provided.
     - includedForces: STRING_LIST/STRING -  Mandatory Special: a comma separated list of the force names to include all players from (assuming they are online at the time).
-Any force names listed are case sensitive to the forces's ingame name.
+Any force names listed are case sensitive to the forces's in-game name.
 At least one of includedPlayers or includedForces settings must be provided.
-    - includeEquipment: BOOLEAN - Optional: if the player's armour and weapons are included for shuffling or not.
+    - includeEquipment: BOOLEAN - Optional: if the player's armor and weapons are included for shuffling or not.
 Defaults to True.
     - includeHandCrafting: BOOLEAN - Optional: if the player's hand crafting should be cancelled and the ingredients shuffled.
 Defaults to True.
     - destinationPlayersMinimumVariance: INTEGER - Optional: Set the minimum player count variance to receive an item type compared to the number of source inventories.
 A value of 0 will allow the for the same number of players to receive an item as lost it, greater than 1 ensures a wider distribution away from the source number of inventories.
 Defaults to 1 to ensure some uneven spreading of items.
 See notes for logic on item distribution and how this setting interacts with other settings.
     - destinationPlayersVarianceFactor: DECIMAL - Optional: The multiplying factor applied to each item type's number of source players when calculating the number of inventories to receive the item.
 Used to allow scaling of item recipients for large player counts.
 A value of 0 will mean there is no scaling of source to destination inventories.
 Defaults to 0.25.
 See notes for logic on item distribution and how this setting interacts with other settings.